alexvalbla/bootmode-printf/README.md

 Flags #, 0, +, -,  and  ' ' (whitespace) are implemented.
 Field width and precision modifiers are implemented.

-Working on formats  a, A  and length modifiers  j, t, plus checking for bugs.
+Formats  a, A  and length modifiers  j, t  are not yet implemented Work ins ongoing as of 12th of may 2022 (re-engineering of the code + bug checking).

 All rights reserved.